Pranav9594/Pranav9594/README.md

 ## 🚀 About Me

-- 🔭 Currently diving into **Full Stack Web Development**
+- 🔭 Learning Full Stack Web Development
-- 🌱 Constantly exploring new technologies
+- 🌱 Curious about modern tools and frameworks
-- ⚡ Passionate about building real-world web applications
+- ⚡ Enjoy building practical projects
-- 📚 Always seeking opportunities to grow and collaborate
+- 📚 Always open to learning and collaboration

 ---